 It may well be a good idea for you to stay on as an adviser, but on the basis that you give advice only when asked for it.
 Otherwise both your successor and employees become confused about who is really in control, and the business suffers.

 If you have been a director of a family company, this approach would normally mean that you resign your directorship.
 You should bear in mind that if you continue to exert an influence through the other directors, you might be considered a 'shadow' director of the company.
-If the board of directors subsequently faces a claim (for example, for 'wrongful trading', which is when the directors carry on trading through the company when they know - or ought to have known - that there was no reasonable prospect it could avoid becoming insolvent) you could also be held personally liable, because you are operating as a shadow director, to contribute to the company's debts.
+If the board of directors subsequently faces a claim (for example, for 'wrongful trading', if the directors allow the company to carry on trading when they ought to have known that there was no reasonable prospect of avoiding insolvency) you could also be held personally liable.

 Retaining a financial interest can cause problems, particularly if the business represents a significant proportion of your capital (or generates a significant proportion of your income).
 Not only will you be at risk if the business runs into trouble, but you may find the temptation to interfere irresistible.

 Depending on your personal financial assets, and the financial position of the business, it may be possible to provide adequate security for your spouse regardless of the business: for example, through suitable investment, pension and life insurance arrangements.

 Alternatively, you may want to use an appropriate form of trust.
 This can be structured so that your spouse benefits during his or her lifetime, but the children are able to manage the business in the knowledge that they will benefit thereafter.
 This is a complex area, not least in terms of taking into account the potential tax consequences, so expert advice is essential.